dready92/10er10/README.md

 Install audio utilities
 -----------------------

-10er10 website allows you to upload flac, mp3 and ogg audio files.
-Flac and mp3 files will be converted on the fly to ogg.
+10er10 website allows you to upload flac, mp3, m4a and ogg audio files.
+Flac, mp3 and m4a files will be converted on the fly to ogg.

 * install **lame** executable : it's certainly is available from your distribution packages